22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Wednesday to Monday

-Although Topkapı Palace used to be the administrative headquarters and primary residence of the sultans of the Ottoman Empire, it has now been converted to one of the most famous museums in Istanbul.
-It’s not just the objects from the Ottoman Empire but the Ottoman Architecture that’s sure to fascinate any history buff.
+Topkapı Palace was the administrative headquarters and primary residence of the sultans of the Ottoman Empire, and it is now one of the most famous museums in Istanbul.
+The objects from the Ottoman court and the palace architecture itself both reward a slow visit.

 Visiting hours & admission: Topkapı Palace Museum website